-- 2: If the same result is achieved check for leaks and repair.
-Repeat the evacuation procedure. - If pressure rises above 2000 microns, a leak is present.
-Check for leaks and repair.
-Repeat the evacuation procedure.
+- If pressure rises above 1000 microns but holds steady below 2000 microns, moisture and/or noncondensibles may be present or the system may have a small leak.
+Return to step 2: If the same result is encountered check for leaks as previously indicated and repair as necessary then repeat evacuation. - If pressure rises above 2000 microns, a leak is present.
+Check for leaks as previously indicated and repair as necessary then repeat evacuation.